AntynK/nbt-helper/README.md

 # NBT helper
 This package provides tools for reading and writing Minecraft data files.

-Current version support reading and writing all NBT tag and also reading and writing region files(.mca).
+The current version supports reading and writing all NBT tags and also reading and writing region files(.mca).

 ## Features
-Module uses BinaryHandle a special class for reading and writing binary data.
+Module uses BinaryHandle, a special class for reading and writing binary data.
 Because of that, byte order can be easily changed.

 > [!NOTE]
-> Java Edition(JE) uses big-endian integers, but Bedrock Edition(BE) uses little-endian integers
+> Java Edition(JE) tags are big-endian, but Bedrock Edition(BE) tags are little-endian

+## License
+This packaged was inspired by [NBT](https://github.com/twoolie/NBT) package.